Northern Kentucky Scholar House

 While single parents are enrolled in Northern Kentucky Scholar House and attending school, supports are offered in:

 - Housing, where Section 8 subsidy will keep housing costs low for 48 apartments

-Vision: Northern Kentucky Scholar House provides the supports necessary for single parents to earn post-secondary education and achieve gainful employment leading to long term self-sufficiency, and at the same time their children receive quality child care to help them succeed in school and in life.
+Vision: Northern Kentucky Scholar House provides the support necessary for single parents to earn post-secondary education and achieve gainful employment leading to long-term self-sufficiency, and at the same time their children receive quality child care to help them succeed in school and in life.

 Am I eligible for the Northern Kentucky Scholar House Program?

 - Are you at least 18 years of age?

 - Are you a single parent with primary custody of their child/children?